How NOT To Set Your Sleeves In Backwards

 Set In Sleeve on Bustle Bodice

-Patterns are usually drafted for the right side of the body.
+Patterns are usually drafted for the right-hand side of the body.
 Meaning, when you are looking at the printing on the pattern, if you lay it on your fabric with the correct fabric side up, this will be your right side piece.
 (Be aware though that just because this is industry standard doesn’t mean independent pattern companies follow it.)

 So how you cut your pattern from the fabric will indicate the left or right side.
 If there is a bend or darts in the arm, that’s a good indication it’s for the elbow or the back of the wrist.
-By looking at the correct side of the fabric and the bend, you’ll know if it’s right or left.
+By looking at the correct side of the fabric and the bend, you’ll know if it’s for the right or left.

 As soon as you’ve cut, mark the correct side of the fabric on EACH sleeve (see marking tips below).